coltorapps/builder/README.md

 ## Introduction

-**Builder** is a versatile TypeScript library designed for crafting custom form builders and much more.
-You can also develop website builders, dashboard builders, and any other builders you envision.
+**Builder** is a versatile React and React Native library designed for crafting dynamic form builders and much more.
+You can also develop dynamic website builders, dashboard builders, and any other builders you envision.

 Some key characteristics:

 - Headless: Bring your own components and design the user experience as you want.
 - Full-stack: Provides comprehensive tools for building both the interface and validate schemas on the back-end.
 - Typesafe: Ensures full type safety by default in every aspect.
-- Multi-platform: Runs on web, mobile, servers, serverless, and workers.
+- Multi-platform: Runs on web (React), mobile (React Native), servers, serverless, and workers.
 - Framework agnostic: Features a core that is independent of any front-end framework.
 - Zero dependencies: Offers a streamlined, lightweight library.
 - Unopinionated: Affords you the freedom to build anything you imagine.
 - Progressively Enhanceable: Embraces web standards.

-Currently, **Builder** offers support for React, with plans to extend compatibility to other front-end frameworks in the future.
+Currently, **Builder** offers support for React and React Native, with plans to extend compatibility to other front-end frameworks in the future.

 Click the thumbnail below to watch the library's intro video.